Get to know this fast-cycling, soft-shooting competition gun — the Beretta A400 Xcel here!

 Are you planning on getting a Beretta A400 Xcel?
 What did you like about this semi-automatic shotgun?
 Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published in August 2015 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on May 22, 2017, and has been updated for quality and relevancy.